-Regardless of Preparedness Level, NMAC retains the authority to manage all team assignments as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons.
-This also includes the authority to amend the national rotation or proceeding to the next round, as necessary.
+- Geographic Areas with only one Complex/Type 1 IMT may stand the team down for rest after coordination with NICC. - NMAC retains the authority to manage all team assignments as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons.
+This also includes the authority to amend the national rotation or proceeding to the next round as necessary. - Teams mobilized in the previous calendar year and whose assignment extends into the new calendar year will not be shown as assigned in the new calendar year.